ezemz97/holbertonschool-low_level_programming/README.md

 1. > **100-intel** - script that generates the assembly code (Intel syntax) of a C code and save it in an output file.
 ---
 * [0x01.
 C - Variables, if, else, while](https://github.com/ezedksl/holbertonschool-low_level_programming/tree/master/0x00-hello_world)
+1. > **0-positive_or_negative.c** - Program to print whether the number stored in the variable n is positive or negative (random number).
+1. > **1-last_digit.c** - Program to print last digit of a random number.
+1. > **2-print_alphabet.c** - C program that prints the alphabet in lowercase, followed by a new line.
+1. > **3-print_alphabets.c** - C program that prints the alphabet in lowercase, and then in uppercase, followed by a new line.
+1. > **4-print_alphabt.c** - C program that prints the alphabet in lowercase, followed by a new line.
+1. > **5-print_numbers.c** - C program that prints all single digit numbers of base 10 starting from 0, followed by a new line.
+1. > **6-print_numberz.c** - C program that prints all single digit numbers of base 10 starting from 0, followed by a new line (putchar).
+1. > **7-print_tebahpla.c** - C program that prints the lowercase alphabet in reverse, followed by a new line.
+1. > **8-print_base16.c** - C program that prints all the numbers of base 16 in lowercase, followed by a new line.
+1. > **9-print_comb.c** - C program that prints all possible combinations of single-digit numbers.
+1. > **10-print_comb2.c** - C program that prints the numbers from 00 to 99.

+1. > opt **100-print_comb3.c** - C program that prints all possible different combinations of two digits.
+1. > opt **101-print_comb4.c** - C program that prints all possible different combinations of three digits.
 ---
 * [0x02.
 C - Functions, nested loops](https://github.com/ezedksl/holbertonschool-low_level_programming/tree/master/0x00-hello_world)
 ---